trinodb/trino/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns the cardinality of the collection of interior rings of a polygon.

+.. function:: line_interpolate_point(LineString, double) -> double

+    Returns a Point interpolated along a LineString at the fraction given.
+The fraction must be between 0 and 1, inclusive.

+.. function:: line_interpolate_points(LineString, double, repeated) -> double

+    Returns an array of Points interpolated along a LineString.
+The fraction must be between 0 and 1, inclusive.

 .. function:: line_locate_point(LineString, Point) -> double

     Returns a float between 0 and 1 representing the location of the closest point on